Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 Buprenorphine

-Buprenorphine operates as a partial opioid agonist, which means it binds to the same receptors in the brain that opioids like heroin or prescription painkillers do.
-However, its binding action is partial, resulting in a milder effect compared to full opioids.
-This property contributes to its dual action in MAT: the drug helps alleviate withdrawal symptoms and cravings in patients while also preventing the intense euphoria associated with full opioid agonists.
+Buprenorphine acts as a partial opioid agonist, attaching to the same brain receptors as drugs like heroin.
+Its action is partial, which creates a milder effect than full opioids.
+This dual action helps ease withdrawal and cravings while also preventing the intense high linked to full opioid drugs.

 Naltrexone

-Naltrexone works as an opioid antagonist.
-This means that it binds to the same receptors in the brain that opioids and alcohol would normally bind to, but it does so without triggering the euphoric effects associated with these substances.
-By blocking the pleasurable effects of opioids and alcohol, Naltrexone acts as a deterrent against relapse.
+Naltrexone functions as an opioid blocker.
+It binds to the brain’s opioid receptors without causing the high associated with these substances.
+By blocking the pleasant effects of opioids and alcohol, Naltrexone helps to prevent a relapse.

 Suboxone

-Close monitoring and adjustments are integral parts of our approach, ensuring that the treatment plan evolves along with the individual’s progress.
-These medications, while pivotal, work synergistically with our counseling and group therapy sessions.
-Our therapists provide a safe and empathetic space to explore the emotional aspects of addiction, while our support groups foster a sense of belonging and shared growth.
+Close monitoring and adjustments are key parts of our approach, making sure the treatment plan changes with the person’s progress.
+These medications are vital and work together with our counseling and group therapy.
+Therapists provide a safe space to explore the emotional side of addiction, and our support groups encourage a sense of community.

-Our medication-assisted treatment isn’t a one-size-fits-all solution; it’s a journey we embark on together.
-As individuals make strides in their recovery, our healthcare professionals may gradually adjust medication dosages, with the ultimate goal of tapering them off.
+Our medication-assisted treatment is not a single solution; it is a journey we take with you.
+As people progress in their recovery, our team may slowly adjust medication doses, with the final goal of tapering them off.

-By combining medication, therapy, and personalized support, our MAT program embodies a comprehensive and compassionate approach.
+By combining medication, therapy, and personal support, our MAT program represents a full and caring approach.

 Get Answers to Your Questions Now